SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 	![Picture 9](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image(44).png)

-9. In the **Fields** pane, notice that the date hierarchies are no longer available.
+9. In the **Data** pane, notice that the date hierarchies are no longer available.

 	![Picture 363](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image(45).png)